Baking & Pastry Arts - A.S.

-Apply FDA recommended food safety and sanitation principles to food and beverage products, tools and equipment used throughout the "flow of the food" in food and beverage operations.
+Apply FDA recommended food safety and sanitation principles to products, tools and equipment used throughout the flow of food within the pastry kitchen.

 Implement cost control measures to track goods, services and costs through the cycle of cost control and to evaluate revenue and expenses and their effect on profitability.

 Communicate professionally and exhibit appropriate decision making skills with respect for individual and team diversity as it applies to the food service industry.

 The first-year baking and pastry laboratory classes focus on skill development and the combining of ingredients to produce pastries, breads, cakes, plated desserts and chocolates.
 The second year focuses on advanced techniques for the production of entremets as well as the culinary/beverage and front-of-the-house skills needed in the execution of an artisan café.

 Craft-based training is paired with traditional academic courses resulting in a curriculum that is both dynamic and directly aligned with industry needs.
 Students learn to develop recipes, implement cost controls, apply food safety and achieve a Conference for Food Protection approved Food Safety Manager Certification.
 General studies courses engage students in critical thinking and communication practices that align with industry expectations.
 The associate degree includes an internship experience that helps students gain industry experience.
 Students may engage in the internship experience locally, nationally and internationally if specified requirements are met.